anton4d/Dev-Journal/on_hold/index.md

  with more detail than the [main index](../index.md).

 To be considered "onhold," a project should be inactivity.
-If a project becomes active agian, it will be moved to active.
+ If a project becomes active agian, it will be moved to **ongoing**.

 | Project | Started | Description | Language | Goal |
 |---------|---------|-------------|----------|------|